elwinar/rambler/README.md

 ### Environments

-An environment is an additionnal configuration that is given a name, and can be used to create multiple configurations for a single application (for example, to differenciate production, testing, etc).
+An environment is an additional configuration that is given a name, and can be used to create multiple configurations for a single application (for example, to differentiate production, testing, etc).

 Environments are defined in the configuration file, under the `environments` item.
 Each environment is defined as an attribute of this item, the key being the name and the value being the configuration options.